-Judge won’t dismiss Washington state case on wages of immigrant detainees
+Judge won’t dismiss case on wages of immigrant detainees

-Washington state’s effort to force a privately run immigration jail in Tacoma to pay its detainees minimum wage for work they perform can continue after all, a federal judge ruled Wednesday.
+SEATTLE (AP) — Washington state’s effort to force a privately run immigration jail to pay its detainees minimum wage for work they perform can continue after all, a federal judge ruled Wednesday.

 U.S. District Judge Robert Bryan in Tacoma said last month that he intended to dismiss the case, and he invited state Attorney General Bob Ferguson and lawyers for the GEO Group, which runs the detention center, to comment on a proposed order he planned to file.